ddelong/ddelong.github.io/_posts/2005-09-13-football-picks-week-1.md

   4. Me (**81**)
   5. Henry (**** explained above)

-It&#8217;s a little embarressing.
+It's a little embarressing.
 For a scot living in France, Stuart knows his football.
 In fact, he did better than anyone in my work football group.

-Here&#8217;s my picks ordered from least confidence to most.
+Here's my picks ordered from least confidence to most.
 Real winners are bold.
 Bold are picks that I had right.
 Italics are ones that I was wrong.

   1. **Detroit** vs. Green Bay
   2. _San Diego_ vs. Dallas